EVE-University/aa-moonstuff/README.md

     'schedule': crontab(minute='30'),
 }
 ```

+To keep ore values up to date, you will also want to schedule the `moonstuff.tasks.calc_ore_values` at a regular interval.
+Once per week or once per month should be often enough.

 Alternatively, you can go to the django admin page and add the task at `[your auth url]/admin/django_celery_beat/periodictask/`